Registering at the Practice

 We welcome new patients living within our practice boundary, this area is from the railway line in the west, to Coldhams Lane in the north, to Cherry Hinton Road in the south and to Cherry Hinton village in the east which includes our branch surgery premises.
 We only take patients that live within our boundary area and if you do not you will be asked to register with a practice closer to your home.
 There is a link at the bottom of this page to NHS Choices website where information can be found regarding any practices that cover your home address.

-1. All new patients will be asked to complete a registration form and to provide their NHS number if appropriate.
-To accompany this we will also ask you to fill out a New Patient Questionnaire, which gives us a brief history and helps us with your care until your medical records are sent on from your previous GP practice.
+1. All new patients will be asked to complete a registration form and to provide their NHS number if appropriate and proof of identity (e.g.passport, driving licence), accompanied also by proof of residency (e.g.utility bill, bank statement).
+We will also ask you to fill out a New Patient Questionnaire, which gives us a brief history and helps us with your care until your medical records are sent on from your previous GP practice.
 New Born Babies will also need a registration form completing; even though we may have received the hospital discharge letter with details of their birth and new NHS number, we usually register at the 6 week check but it can be completed earlier if desired.

 2. Children under 6 - it is important that childhood vaccinations are not missed and it is helpful if you can bring along your child's Health Development Record (Red Book) for us to make a copy of the vaccination pages.